edenbogale/clinic-booking-system-db/README.md

 ---

-> 👨‍💻 Created by [Your Name] — for the PLP Database Design Final Project.
+> 👨‍💻 Created by Eden Demissie — for the PLP Database Design Final Project.
 > Submitted on: September 2025